TF-IDF: Term frequency-inverse document frequency

 TF-IDF will be equal to the keyword count (4) divided by the number of words in the document (100) multiplied by the IDF dampening factor.
 That factor will be the log of the number of documents (3) divided by the number of documents containing the keyword (2).

-TF-IDF with Python
+TF-IDF Example with Python and Scikit-Learn

 Here we will use TfidfVectorizer to apply TF-IDF to Wikipedia articles.